magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44505-graphql-applying-reward-points-does-not-update-grand-total.md

 <ins>Actual results</ins>:

-The GraphQL result does not consider the reward points and shows an incorrect grand total.
+The GraphQL query does not consider the reward points and returns an incorrect grand total.

 ## Apply the patch